codahale/veil/docs/src/design/mres.md

 ## Decryption

 Decryption begins as follows, given the recipient's key pair, $d_R$ and $Q_R$, the sender's public key, $Q_S$.
-An unkeyed hash is initialized and used to absorb the sender's public key:
+An unkeyed duplex is initialized and used to absorb the sender's public key:

 $$
 \text{Cyclist}(\epsilon, \epsilon, \epsilon) \\